gkshida/bmi-calculator-flutter-app-brewery/README.md

 - [x] How to extract and refactor Flutter Widgets with a click of the button.
 - [ ] How to pass functions as parameters and fields.
 - [ ] How to use the GestureDetector Widget to detect more than just a tap.
-- [ ] How to use custom colour palettes by using hex codes.
+- [x] How to use custom colour palettes by using hex codes.
 - [ ] How to customise Flutter Widgets to achieve a specific design style.
 - [ ] Understand Dart Enums and the Ternary Operator.
-- [ ] Understand Dart const and final.
+- [x] Understand Dart const and final.
 - [ ] Learn about composition vs. inheritance and the Flutter way of creating custom UI.
-- [ ] Understand the difference between const and final in Dart and when to use each.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)